Cidan/BetterBags/README.md

 BetterBags is a bag replacement addon for World of Warcraft, inspired by AdiBags.
 It has a fresh, clean look, updated to the 2024 World of Warcraft art style.

-It currently does not include all the features of AdiBags, but will slowly incorporate more and more changes over time.
+It currently includes most of the features of AdiBags and is being worked on daily.
+One of the last major features currently missing is user selectable themes.
+If you have any feedback, please let us know in the [Discord](https://discord.gg/a6DQuK8hV7).

 BetterBags currently supports the following versions of World of Warcraft:
 Retail (including WoW: Remix and The War Within Pre-Patch)